 a.
 Comprehensive Australian general practice: as defined in clause 4b of this policy.
 Rated as 100% comparable.

 b.
-The post was undertaken within a comparable health system and covered the full range of presentations expected to be seen within a fully comparable comprehensive Australian general practice, but with a limited scope or demographic of patients.
+The post was undertaken within a comparable overseas health system and covered the full range of demographics and presentations expected to be seen within a fully comparable comprehensive Australian general practice.
 Health systems will be compared to the scope of general practice service to the Australian community in the Competency profile of the Australian general practitioner at the point of Fellowship.
 Rated as 85% comparable.

 e.
 Not comparable: hospital experience or otherwise not comparable to comprehensive Australian general practice.